JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

-## Establishing a Repository from Intellij and GitHub
+## Establishing a Repository from IntelliJ and GitHub

 1. Open the project file in IntelliJ:  File->open-> (select project)